Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Key lemmas and proofs of main results

 \subsection{Key Lemmas}

 In this subsection, we state all key lemmas that are sufficient to derive the main results in this paper.

-First, Lemma \ref{lem:f_n_concentration_L1_gen} states some general concentration inequalities of recursively defined functions similarly as the empirical and the surrogate loss functions in \eqref{eq:def_ELM} and \eqref{eq:def_SBMM}.
+First, Lemma \ref{lem:f_n_concentration_L1_gen} states some general concentration inequalities of recursively defined functions similar to the empirical and the surrogate loss functions in \eqref{eq:def_ELM} and \eqref{eq:def_SRMM}.
 One may regard them as the classical Glivenko-Cantelli theorem for a general weighting scheme.
+We state the lemma in a self-contained manner so that it may be more convenient to be used for other purposes.